What is the Mathematics and Science Academy?

 What academic help is available?

 Free tutorial services are offered to students.
 Supplement seminars on time management, note-taking, and study skills are also offered.
-A full-time counselor is on staff, in addition to a full-time adolescent psychologist who provides confidential assistance with the high school-to-college adjustment.
+A full-time counselor is on staff who provides confidential assistance with the high school-to-college adjustment.

 What are graduation requirements?
-Students must complete 60 - 68 required semester credit hours with a cumulative grade point average of 3.0 (B average).
+Students will complete 60 - 68 semester credit hours with a cumulative grade point average of at least 2.7.
 A wide range of elective course options is available.
 Graduates receive an advanced high school diploma including college credits.
-The MSA academic advisor provides invaluable assistance with college applications and scholarship procurement.
-Seminar presentations covering college essay composition and other application essentials are offered.
+The MSA counselor provides invaluable assistance with college applications and scholarship procurement.

 How do I decide if MSA is right for me?

-Come visit us on informational sessions that will take place in the Spring of 2013.
-These will be held at UTB at the Education and Business Complex Building. you can also schedule an appointment by calling 956-882-5727 so that you can make an informed decision.
+Come visit one of our informational sessions that will take place in the Spring of 2014.
+These will be held at UTB at the Main Building.
+You can also schedule an appointment by calling 956-882-5742 so that you can make an informed decision.